International Union for Conservation of Nature: Funding

-IUCN's total income in 2012 was 114 million CHF, equaling approximately 95 million Euro or 116 million US dollar.
+IUCN's total income in 2012 was 114 million CHF (€95 million or US$116 million).

 IUCN's funding mainly comes from Official Development Assistance budgets of bilateral and multilateral agencies.
 This represented 61% of its income in 2012.
 Additional sources of income are the membership fees, as well as grants and project funding from foundations, institutions, and corporations.

 Influence and criticism

 Influence

-IUCN is considered one of the most influential conservation organisations and, together with World Wide Fund for Nature (WWF) and the World Resources Institute (WRI), is seen as a driving force behind the rise of the influence of environmental organisations at the UN and around the world.
+IUCN is considered one of the most influential conservation organizations and, together with World Wide Fund for Nature (WWF) and the World Resources Institute (WRI), is seen as a driving force behind the rise of the influence of environmental organizations at the UN and around the world.

-It has established a worldwide network of governmental and non-governmental organisations, involves experts in the IUCN Commissions, has formal ties to international agreements and intergovernmental organisations and increasingly also partnerships with international business.
-The World Conservation Congress and the World Parks Congress events organised by IUCN are the largest gatherings of organisations and individuals involved in conservation worldwide.
+It has established a worldwide network of governmental and non-governmental organizations, involves experts in the IUCN Commissions, has formal ties to international agreements and intergovernmental organizations and increasingly also partnerships with international business.
+The World Conservation Congress and the World Parks Congress events organized by IUCN are the largest gatherings of organizations and individuals involved in conservation worldwide.

 According to some, IUCN has considerable influence in defining what nature conservation actually is.
 The IUCN Red List of Threatened Species and the IUCN Red List of Ecosystems determine which species and natural areas merit protection.
 Through the Green List of Protected and Conserved Areas and the system of IUCN protected area categories IUCN influences how protected areas are managed.